moderndatacompany/dataos.info/docs/resources/workflow/scheduled_or_cron_workflow.md

 # Scheduled or Cron Workflow

-## Case Scenario

-Let’s take a case scenario, where we read data from Kafka depot and write it to the Icebase.
-Since this would be a continuous read/write we will have to update the metadata on the Metis continuously.
-So we will have schedule the toolbox workflow in the datatool.yaml at an interval of 5 minutes.
+This documentation outlines a case scenario where data is read from Kafka depot and written to Icebase.
+To ensure continuous read/write operations, the metadata on Metis needs to be updated regularly.
+By scheduling the Toolbox workflow at a 5-minute interval, this requirement can be met effectively.

-## Implementation Flow

-1. Save the below code snippets into separate YAML files.
-2. Get the username and password for the `kafka.sasl.jaas.config` property.
-3. To schedule the toolbox workflow at an interval of 5 minutes, you would be required to provide the cron expression.
-In case you don’t know how to define the cron expression, navigate to the below [link](https://en.wikipedia.org/wiki/Cron)
-4. First Apply the `kafka-to-icebase.yaml` from the CLI.
-5. Then apply the `datatool.yaml` command from the CLI.

-## Outcome

-When you apply the `datatool.yaml` workflow at a frequency of 5 minutes.
-The metadata of ingested data gets updated in Metis after every 5 minutes.

 ## Code Snippets